iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 - Per-arrangement custom audio files
 - Multi-part tone descriptions with some extra options to select from
 - Possibility to easily build a version of the project where the tuning is changed using a pitch shift pedal
+- Tone collection for storing tones or adding an official tone into a project
+- Inject tones into a profile file

 ### Features of the Toolkit Not Available in DLC Builder

-- Console platform support
+- Support for console platforms
 - Support for Rocksmith 1

 ### Quality of Life

 - Album art image is displayed in the UI
-- The UI contains a button for quickly importing tones from the profile
+- Importing tones from the profile is more convenient
 - Common hotkeys: Ctrl+N, Ctrl+O, Ctrl+S, ...
 - Remembers the five recently opened projects
 - Better at opening templates created with old versions of the Toolkit than the Toolkit itself